stefanfreitag/introToAwsMsk/00_title.md

 ## What we will do

-Getting a Kafka cluster up'n' running (dry-run)
+Getting a Kafka cluster up'n' running

-* Current approach
+* Manual approach
 * Using AWS MSK

-### Current/ Non-managed approach
+### Manual approach

 #### Hardware